Pneumonia-Detection-using-EdgeML/pneumonia-detection-edgeml-other-libs/README.md

 • [balenaOS](https://www.balena.io/os/)

+> **Pssh:** Public version of the Edge Impulse studio project is [here](https://studio.edgeimpulse.com/public/18340/latest), you're free to fork it and use it without starting everything from scratch! :)

 ## To deploy on Raspberry Pi using balenaCloud
 Click on the following link to deploy the application to your Balena account: